Student laid out on the grass and reading a book

 Liberal Arts Experts

-An expert in clinical psychology, psychopathy, emotions and personality traits.
+An expert in clinical psychology and mental health.

 Recent Liberal Arts Accomplishments